kaz-utashiro/Getopt-EX-Hashed/README.md

 module such as **Getopt::EX::Long** is assumed.
 It is configurable, but no other module is supported now.

-Accessor methods are automatically generated when appropiate parameter is given.
+Accessor methods are automatically generated when appropriate parameter is given.

 # FUNCTION